Seva Bharati: Following the 2004 tsunami

-When the 2004 tsunami struck the southern coasts of India, thousands of volunteers affiliated with Seva Bharati engaged in relief work.
-Working with organisations such as Ramakrishna Mutt in Tamil Nadu, Nair Service Society, Sri Narayana Guru Dharma Paripalana Yogam and Mata Amrithanandamayi Mutt in Kerala, and Janakshema Samiti in Andhra Pradesh.
-They have set up relief camps in tsunami‑affected districts of Tamil Nadu, Kerala, Andhra Pradesh and the Andaman and Nicobar Islands.
-Volunteers distributed thousands of food packets, organised teams of doctors, and performed cremations for thousands of victims.
+In the aftermath of the 2004 Indian Ocean earthquake and tsunami, the southern coasts of India were also among the areas struck by the tsunami waves.
+To assist the inhabitants of the affected areas, thousands of volunteers affiliated with Seva Bharati engaged in relief work.
+They cooperated with several Indian humanitarian organizations, including Ramakrishna Math in Tamil Nadu, Nair Service Society, Sree Narayana Dharma Paripalana Yogam, Mata Amritanandamayi Math (in Kerala), and Janakshema Samiti in Andhra Pradesh.
+They have set up relief camps in tsunami‑affected districts of Tamil Nadu, Kerala, Andhra Pradesh, and the Andaman and Nicobar Islands.
+Volunteers distributed food packets, organised teams of doctors, and performed cremations for thousands of victims.

-Thuglak, a Chennai‑based magazine, reported on relief work after the tsunami in Tamil Nadu.
-It wrote that when the tsunami left government machinery paralysed, immediate relief work by Seva Bharati saved hundreds of lives: “Seva Bharati had started rehabilitating people fleeing from the waves, losing their houses, boats, nets, etc., by feeding them [and] settling them in dry places during the first day itself.

-Medical relief was also made available in all the 208 places spread over nine districts.”
-It further stated: “The task of even taking the dead bodies to the medical centres appeared too daunting.
-It was the Seva Bharati workers who dared to venture into seashores and retrieve the bodies.
-From the beginning of the calamity on the morning of the 26th up to writing this on 2 January, the number of dead retrieved by Seva Bharati is 2,469.

-There have been occasions when some have been rescued alive while searching for bodies.”
-The editor, Cho Ramaswamy, added: “The concerned authorities admit privately that it was the RSS‑sponsored Seva Bharati which did yeoman service everywhere.
-Politics forbids them to acknowledge this in public.”
+In Tamil Nadu, Seva Bharati provided food and shelter to displaced individuals on the first day of the disaster.
+Medical relief was made available in 208 locations across nine districts.
+Volunteers assisted in retrieving 2,469 bodies by 2 January, and participated in further rescue operations.

 After the tsunami, Seva Bharati and allied organisations conducted surveys of affected areas and supported rehabilitation of the worst‑hit villages, including assistance to rebuild homes and basic infrastructure.
 It also conducted counselling sessions, especially for children, to help address trauma following the calamity.